gwct/bonsai/README.md

 python bonsai.py -st [species tree file] -gt [gene trees file] -i 3
 ```

-3. Prune the input species tree using the labels already in the tree tree based on them.
+3. Prune the input species tree using the labels already in the tree.
 Do a maximum of 5 iterations of pruning:

 ```
 python bonsai.py -st [species tree file] -gt [gene trees file] -i 5 --labels